microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/Exercise-01.md

     ![VM Network RDP](Media/VMNetworkRDP.png)
 7. RDP Into the box and download/install the software.
    1. These are all pretty straight forward, just make sure they all get installed for all users
+   2. Before running sysprep, shut down the VM and take a snapshot.
+Once you perform a sysprep you can't start the VM back up again without using this snapshot.
-   2. An error with Docker after the install is fine, just ignore it and do the sysprep
+   3. An error with Docker after the install is fine, just ignore it and do the sysprep
 8. After the Windows machine shuts down due to sysprep, navigate to your virtual machine in Azure.
 9. Select Capture
     ![Capture the VM Image](Media/CaptureVM.png)